skhabiri/skhabiri.github.io/_posts/2021-02-12-Regularization in Artificial Neural Networks.md

 Both L2 and L1 are used to help prevent overfitting.
 The key difference between them is that L1 will calcualte zero valued feature weights (i.e. w = 0) for a subset of features with redundant information.
 Mathematically, this is refered to as [MultiCollinearity](https://en.wikipedia.org/wiki/Multicollinearity).
 While L2 will shrink the value of all feature weights but almost never down to zero.

-### Weight Decay
-Regularizers allow you to apply penalties on layer parameters or layer activity during optimization.
-These penalties are summed into the loss function that the network optimizes.
-We mostly use l1 and l2 as loss function for regularization.